-Quick Peek: A production whereby documents and/or ESI are made available to the opposing party before being reviewed for privilege, confidentiality or privacy, requiring stringent guidelines and restrictions to prevent waiver.
+Quick Peek: An initial production whereby documents and/or ESI are made available to the opposing party before being reviewed for privilege, confidentiality, or privacy, requiring stringent guidelines and restrictions to prevent waiver.
+This can be done under an agreement protecting against privilege and confidentiality waiver during the initial quick peek; and the producing party, after the requestor has selected the documents they wish to obtain, reviews only the selected documents for privilege and confidentiality before the selected documents are physically produced to the requestor.
+See also Make Available.

-RAID (Redundant Array of Independent Discs): A method of storing data on servers that usually combines multiple hard drives into one logical unit thereby increasing capacity, reliability and backup capability.
-RAID systems may vary in levels of redundancy, with no redundancy being a single, non-mirrored disc as level 0, two discs that mirror each other as level 1, on up, with level 5 being one of the most common.
-RAID systems are more complicated to copy and restore.
+RAID (Redundant Array of Independent Disks): A method of storing data on servers that usually combines multiple hard drives into one logical unit thereby increasing capacity, reliability, and backup capability.
+RAID systems may vary in levels of redundancy, with no redundancy being a single, non-mirrored disk as level 0, two disks that mirror each other as level 1, on up, with level 5 being one of the most common.
+RAID systems are more complicated to restore and copy.

 RAM (Random Access Memory): Hardware inside a computer that retains memory on a short-term basis and stores information while the computer is in use.
-It is the "working memory" of the computer into which the operating system, startup applications and drivers are loaded when a computer is turned on, or where a program subsequently started up is loaded, and where thereafter, these applications are executed.
+It is the "working memory" of the computer into which the operating system, startup applications, and drivers are loaded when a computer is turned on, or where a program subsequently started up is loaded, and where thereafter, these applications are executed.
 RAM can be read or written in any section with one instruction sequence.
 It helps to have more of this "working space" installed when running advanced operating systems and applications.
 RAM content is erased each time a computer is turned off.
 See Dynamic Random Access Memory - DRAM.

 Raster/Rasterized (Raster or Bitmap Drawing): A method of representing an image with a grid (or "map") of dots.
-Typical raster file formats are GIF, JPEG, TIFF, PCX, BMP, etc. and typically have jagged edges.
+Typical raster file formats are GIF, JPEG, TIFF, PCX, BMP, etc., and typically have jagged edges.

-Record: Information, regardless of medium or format that has value to an organization.
+Record: (1) Information, regardless of medium or format that has value to an organization.
+(2) A single row of information or subset of data elements in a database.

-Record Custodian: A record custodian is an individual responsible for the physical storage and protection of records throughout their retention period.
+Record Custodian: An individual responsible for the physical storage and protection of records throughout their retention period.
 In the context of electronic records, custodianship may not be a direct part of the records management function in all organizations.
 For example, some organizations may place this responsibility within their Information Technology Department, or they may assign responsibility for retaining and preserving records with individual employees.
+See Record Owner.